twood02/webtemplate/wiki/a4_AWS Lambda & API gateway.md

 ---

 "Serverless" architecture is an important area of cloud computing, and is getting more attention from the industry.
-The idea behind 'serverless' is that users don't manage provisioning, scaling, or maintenance of the physical machines that host their application code.
-AWS services, as a pioneer in "Serverless" area, provide relative services for users: AWS lambda, AWS API Gateway, AWS Batch, and AWS DynamoDB.
+The idea behind 'serverless' is that users don't manage provisioning, scaling, or maintenance of the physical machines that host their application code.<sup>2</sup> AWS services, as a pioneer in "Serverless" area, provide relative services for users: AWS lambda, AWS API Gateway, AWS Batch, and AWS DynamoDB.
 In this article, a simple instance that combined AWS lambda with AWS API gateway will be introduced as a startup of "serverless" architecture.
 In this case, an API that generate random number will route HTTP requests to a lambda function.

 ## 1. Create a AWS Lambda Function

 AWS lambda is AWS' serverless compute offering as a part of AWS services.
-It allows users to define Lambda functions in a selection of runtimes that can be invoked via a variety of triggers, including SNS notifications and API Gateway invocations.
-The [AWS lambda](https://aws.amazon.com/lambda/) requires AWS service account, or you can sign with AWS educate account:
+It allows users to define Lambda functions in a selection of runtimes that can be invoked via a variety of triggers, including SNS notifications and API Gateway invocations. <sup>1</sup>The [AWS lambda](https://aws.amazon.com/lambda/) requires AWS service account, or you can sign with AWS educate account:

 <img src="img/a1.png" width="40%">